Nikolaos-Gkionis/suppliers-design-history/docs/histories/trader-details.md

 ## Screenshots

-- A radio button option that creates the first branching posibilities that will direct the next step
+- A radio button option that creates the first branching possibilities that will direct the next step

 ![A radio input](/assets/trader-details/01-holder-eori.png "The first branching radio input page")
 <br>